- Leaders Login

 Meet Linda Estrada

-Linda Estrada has worked in various capacities in Donna ISD for 24 years; she currently is a campus secretary at Sauceda Middle School.
-A member of Donna TSTA/NEA for 10 years, she has served as local secretary for two terms and vice president for ESPs for two terms, and she was recently re-elected president for a second term.
+Linda Estrada is an NEA Director for Texas.
+She has worked in various capacities in Donna ISD for 24 years; she currently is a campus secretary at Sauceda Middle School.
+A member of Donna TSTA/NEA for 10 years, she has served as local secretary for two terms, vice president for ESPs for two terms, and president for two terms.

 Has the year been worth your time?